npms-io/npms-analyzer/docs/architecture.md

 Maintenance attributes allows us to understand if the module is active & healthy or if it is abandoned.
 These are typically the second kind of attributes that a person looks when looking at the module.

+Below follows some of the points taken into consideration:

-- Percentage of open issues among the total issues
+- Ratio of open issues vs the total issues
-- The time it takes to close the issues
+- The time it takes to close issues
 - Most recent commit
 - Commit frequency

 ##### popularity

 Popularity attributes allows us to understand the module extend and adoption.
 These are the kind of attributes that a person looks when they are undecided on the module choice.

+Bellow follows some of the points taken into consideration:

 - Number of stars
 - Number of forks